polaeskandar/project-password-manager-app/README.md

 You set up and view the project in just 3 steps.

 1) Run `npm install` to install dependencies for both backend and frontend.
-2) Run `npm frontend:run` to run the frontend application.
+2) Run `npm frontend:start` to run the frontend application.
-3) Run `npm backend:run` to run the backend application.
+3) Run `npm backend:start` to run the backend application.

 if everything goes alright, you should be able to view the frontend application on this link: `http://localhost:3000/` and the backend can be tested using postman client on this link: `http://localhost:8000/`